ricardoy1/HypoMail/readme.md

 *Unit Testing*
 The appliation counts with many unit tests that cover the main features from back and fron end.
 I used Jasmine to test each of the controls and mocking its dependencies using Spy and $q among others.
 The Javascript tests can be run from the web app by adding /specs/testrunner.html to the URL.
 C# unit testing used Fluent Assertions as I consider this makes unit tests quite readble.
+(PENDING)

 *Unit Testing Technologies*
 NUnit